sentryco/SplitViewKit/README.md

 - An option for 70% landscape mode could be to not use .all, and use .double instead
 - Add orientation and screen, window size to debugcontainer
 - Add dependency overview to readme. we use HybridColor etc
-- Mark all example code debug only etc?
-- Maybe move example code to the example project?
-- Add instalation section to the readme file
-- Add better support for 2-coulmn working right out of the box
+- Add better support for 2-coulmn working right out of the box.
+Or add notes on how to do it
+- Experiment with overflow working in detail column